Structural Bias Beyond Homophily: A Study of Fairness in Link Prediction: Structural Biases and Fairness in Link Prediction

 \subsubsection{Community Structure via Anchor Nodes}

-Instead of connecting to any node in the graph, new nodes enter through a designated \emph{anchor node} and preferentially connect within the anchor's local neighborhood, modeling realistic community-driven attachment.
-Formally, for a new node $v_{\text{new}}$ joining the network, it first connects to an \emph{anchor node} $u$, additional edges being then formed with nodes in $u$'s ego network, that is, its $k$-hop neighbors ($k\in \mathbb{N}^*$), with attachment probability $P_{\text{ego}}( \cdot \mid u)$ decreasing with $k$.
-This models a realistic social phenomenon where individuals often join communities through a common acquaintance, leading to clusters of nodes connected via shared intermediaries.
+New nodes enter through a designated anchor node and preferentially connect within its local neighborhood, modeling community-driven attachment.
+A new node $v_{\text{new}}$ first connects to an anchor $u$, then forms additional edges with nodes in $u$'s ego network, with attachment probability $P_{\text{ego}}(\cdot \mid u)$ decreasing with hop distance.
+This reflects the social phenomenon whereby individuals join communities through a common acquaintance.